Buying guide

 TF-X1 V2 300

-A power-oriented Tecnifibre frame with added vibration damping for players who want easy depth, spin, and a more comfortable modern response.
+A power-oriented Tecnifibre frame with vibration dampening for easier depth, spin, and a more comfortable response.

 Comparison Table